Black and white photo of a personal loudspeaker against a brick background. Sound design, manufacturing, power rating concept.

 What a Power Rating Can't Tell You

-On the other hand, the audio in the Sine Wave more regularly reaches its peak, meaning a higher power rating would be required to support that consistent mean.
+On the other hand, the audio in the sine wave more regularly reaches its peak, meaning a higher power rating would be required to support that consistent mean.

 How to Make Sure You Get the Right Loudspeaker Power Rating for Your Application

 Determining the right power rating for a loudspeaker is less about how much power it needs to produce sound and more about what power rating is appropriate for the ways it'll be used.
-Think of it like this: If Marty McFly from Back to the Future had understood power ratings a bit better, he wouldn't have exploded the enormous speaker in Doc's workshop with his amp setting.
+Think of it like this: If Marty McFly from Back to the Future had understood power ratings a bit better, he wouldn't have exploded the enormous loudspeaker in Doc's workshop with his amp setting.

 Back to Blog